Joel Eisenberg

 He is developing several film projects, including the Alzheimer's-themed January Rain as co-writer and producer, and Louis vs Schmeling, a boxing biopic co-written with Gilbert Adler, to be directed by Bill Duke.
 Eisenberg is also executive producing Then Again with Herbie J Pilato, an Inside the Actors Studio-type talkfest focused on classic television, for Decades Network, a CBS and Weigel Broadcasting station, and Shadow Show with Vincent Price, based on the bestselling anthology edited by Sam Weller and Mort Castle, and the subsequent IDW Comics adaptation.

-For other networks, Eisenberg continues to develop several projects based on various pop-culture brands.
-Letters from a Drugstore Cowboy, based on the unpublished writings of James Fogle – the inspiration for the film, Drugstore Cowboy – was optioned to FOX Studios in 2013.

 Since 2014, he has been penning the eight-volume The Chronicles of Ara fantasy novel series with Steve Hillard, a continuation of Hillard's book, Mirkwood: A Novel About J.R.R.
 Tolkien.
 Eisenberg and Hillard formed Mirkwood Partners, LLC in 2015, a feature film and television development company.
 In 2017, the company was renamed Council Tree Productions.
 Co-Production deals set up through Council Tree Productions include the reality-based Race For Space with Roddenberry Entertainment, Farway Canyon based on the independent comic book of the same name with Buffalo 8, and Terror Talk with the Roku station Terror TV.

 Eisenberg has been writing professionally since 1986 in varied media, starting as a columnist for a series of national professional wrestling and martial arts periodicals.
 He has successfully marketed various projects to Public Television supporters for national and local program funding, including California's Gold with Huell Howser, American Playhouse, Masterpiece and The Puzzle Place.

-Eisenberg supports Special Education programs and worked as a teacher for at-risk youth, including gang members, drug abusers and victims of physical abuse, in such avenues as Creative Writing.
-He is an in-demand speaker who offers his seminars, "How to Network Your Book into a Film or TV Deal" and "Catching the Muse: How to Claim Your Artistic Spirit" to conferences nationwide, including those for Writer's Digest.